ikelaiah/free-pascal-cookbook/docs/docs/basics/intro-objpas-fpc.md

 ## 28. Pointers

+**Why use this?** Pointers are advanced features that let you directly work with computer memory addresses.
+Most of the time, you don't need them—modern programming practices prefer safer alternatives like classes, dynamic arrays, and interfaces.
+However, pointers are essential when you need to work with external libraries, manage memory very carefully, or interface with lower-level system code. **Most beginners should avoid pointers until they're comfortable with other Free Pascal features.**

 > ...
 Avoid pointer whenever alternatives exist.
 If you want to learn, though, there's no silver bullet apart from: There has to be as many `Dispose` as `New`, period.
 >
 > Source: [Leledumbo's reply on 'Dispose of Pointer', 2023-08-10](https://forum.lazarus.freepascal.org/index.php/topic,64238.msg487999.html#msg487999).

 **Example**